nathanielshibadu/Phishing-Detection-System/README.md

-# PhishGuard - Local Machine Learning Powered Phishing Detection System
+# PhishGuard: An On-Device Machine Learning System for Real-Time Phishing URL Classification.

-PhishGuard is an end-to-end phishing URL detection system powered by a custom machine learning model.
+PhishGuard is an end to end phishing URL detection system powered by a custom machine learning model.
 It includes:

 * A TensorFlow phishing detection model
 * A custom URL preprocessor (lexical feature extraction + sequence tokenizer)